elianafang/reply2reviewer_6CHZ/README.md

 As you rightly noted, $\delta_t = 0$ does not always imply exact convergence, particularly in edge cases or deterministic processes.
 In our work, we only use it as a practical stopping criterion to avoid further computational cost when the change in support (non-zero entries) stagnates.
 We now emphasize that it is a heuristic and does not indicate convergence in the strict mathematical sense.

-These revisions clarify the theoretical assumptions and enhance the conceptual precision of our approach.
+These revisions clarify the theoretical assumptions and enhance the conceptual precision of our method.
 They are reflected in Section 3.1 of the revised manuscript (👉**see Figure Re.1**).
 Once again, thank you for your valuable review comments😊.

 <div align="center"><strong>Figure Re.1: Revised Section 3.1